Dr Jana Walsh

 She is a great believer in giving owners all options of treating a particular case and being there to give support and help make their decisions easier.
 It is her mission to give the best possible veterinary service to her clients, to gain their trust, to respect their needs and feelings and to do the best possible for their pets.

 Dr Jana’s love of her life was Snoopy the Beagle, who features as the mascot of the clinic and sadly passed away at 13 years of age in December 2016.
-Hugo the Boxer takes a pretty close second spot though and is her constant companion, coming to work with her nearly every day.
-Jana adopted Max, a Deerhound Cross from ARF in 2017.
+As rescued animals are dear to Jana’s heart, she has since adopted two rescues: Max, a Deerhound Cross and Lion the ginger cat.
 She lives with hubby Martin, who grew up in Curtin and is a true local, and has two grown up sons.

 Georgia grew up in Canberra and has been in the vet industry since July 2016 and completed her vet nurse certficate IV at the end of 2017, and since has developed a flare for assisting the vets in surgeries, helping recover patients and monitoring them.
 In 2020 Georgia took on the Head Vet Nurse role.

 Georgia started out with volunteering for the RSPCA, which gave her an insight into the veterinary industry and from that knew this was going to be her career path.
 This is where she found her pride and joy, Bella the Staffy.
 Together they have done dog obedience, go bush walking and both love coming to the Curtin Vet Walking Club.
 In her spare time Georgia loves going to music concerts and going to the gym.
 She loves adrenaline sports like shark diving, canyon swinging and skydiving.